University of Brasília: Ranking

 Several of University of Brasília's graduate programs have been graded 6 and 7 (in a scale from 1 to 7) in the annual CAPES assessment, including its courses in anthropology, mathematics, geology, economics, law, among others.
 Its programs in economics, international relations and political science are ranked first among public universities in the country.

-The University of Brasilia has been ranked one of the top five public universities in Brazil by Editora Abril's Guia do Estudante.
+The University of Brasília has been ranked one of the top five public universities in Brazil by Editora Abril's Guia do Estudante.
 It ranks eighth in the list of the best universities in the country.

 Campus

 UnB is located in the Brasília administrative region of the Federal District of Brazil, on the northwestern bank of Paranoá Lake.
 Most of its buildings were designed in a modernist architecture style.

 UnB's Central Library owns the largest archive in Centerwestern Brazil.
 It maintains a university restaurant, as well as Fazenda Água Limpa, a farm in the outskirts of the Federal District where ecological, agricultural and forestry research is conducted.